-Rules of Order
+Rules of Order and Quorum

 The ESC will conduct its business following Robert's Rules of Order, Newly Revised.
+A quorum of at least twenty five percent (25%) of the ESC directors present or virtually shall be required to conduct business.